MeAkash77/AI-Gov-Content-Curator/README.md

 ## User Interface

 The user interface is built with Next.js and React, providing a modern, mobile-responsive experience.
-Below are some screenshots of the application (some screenshots may be outdated and not reflect the latest UI - visit [https://synthoraai.vercel.app/](https://synthoraai.vercel.app/) for the latest version):
+Below are some screenshots of the application (some screenshots may be outdated and not reflect the latest UI for the latest version):

 ### 0. Landing Page